altar31/altar31/README.md

 The goals (first draft) :
 - At first **satisfy my willingness** to learn more about DSL design, compilers and machine learning
 - Be **useful**...(a hard goal 😅).
-The DSL should allow to implement high performance machine learning algorithms by leveraging the xDSL compiler toolkit and LLVM/MLIR ecosytem.
+The DSL should allow to quickly implement high performance machine learning algorithms

 Don't hesitate to contact me if you want to know more or are interested in !😃